anitagold/30DaysOfUdacity_2020/README.md

 - I worked on the first project.
 (Exploring Weather Trends)

 ### D3: 03/28/2020:
-- Worked on project 1 a littlebit
+- Worked on project 1 a littlebit, but after whole day cleaning I was too tired to finish it
-- PART 2. - Introduction to Data Analysis - Lesson 1 and 2 reviewed and finished
+- PART 2. - Introduction to Data Analysis - Lesson 1 (Anaconda) and lesson 2 (Jupyter notebooks) reviewed and finished